scailab/paser/README.md

 # paser
-Paser Code Repository (AAAI 2024 paper).
+Code Repository for AAAI 2024 paper: Reinforcement Learning as a Parsimonious Alternative to Prediction Cascades: A Case Study on Image Segmentation